Frequently Asked Questions

 Parking is available on site and on the street.
 Campbelltown Train Station is five minutes walk away.

 Lunch room facilities (microwave, fridge, tea and coffee etc) are provided.

-CS and C6 practical and assessments is held at 140 Martin Road, Badgerys Creek NSW 2555.
+CS practical and assessments is held at 140 Martin Road, Badgerys Creek NSW 2555.